awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-manage-private-oidc.md

 **To create a private work team using the SageMaker API**
 You can create a private work team using the SageMaker API operation `[CreateWorkteam](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateWorkteam.html)`\.

 When you use this operation, list all user groups that you want included in the work team in the `OidcMemberDefinition` parameter `Groups`\.

+**Important**
+The group names you specify for `Groups` must match the group names specified in your OIDC IdP\.

-For example, if your user group names are `group1`, `group2`, and `group3`, configure `OidcMemberDefinition` as follows:
+For example, if your user group names are `group1`, `group2`, and `group3` in your OIDC IdP, configure `OidcMemberDefinition` as follows:

 ```
  "OidcMemberDefinition": {